 Contact Lincoln Financial at least 30 days prior to the start of your leave (when foreseeable) or as soon as possible (when not foreseeable).
-Instructions on filing a claim or leave (PDF) are available.
+Instructions on filing a claim or leave are available on the Benefits website.

 DC Parental Leave (for School Events)